codacy-open-source-projects-scans/rpm/docs/manual/format_v6.md

 The complete list of tags is documented [here](tags.md), but in particular for v6:
 - New numeric tag RPMTAG_RPMFORMAT for the rpm package format version
+- New string tag RPMTAG_SOURCENEVR in binary packages, identifying the name-[epoch:]-version-release of the package source
 - RPMTAG_ENCODING is required to be present and contain "utf-8"
 - RPMTAG_LONGFILESIZES are always used to represent file sizes
 - RPMTAG_FILEDIGESTALGO is always present and at least SHA256 in strength
+- RPMTAG_PAYLOADSHA256 and RPMTAG_PAYLOADSHA256ALT (optional in v4),
+  containing SHA256 hashes of the Payload (compressed and uncompressed).
+- New RPMTAG_PAYLOADSHA512, RPMTAG_PAYLOADSHA512ALT,
-- RPMTAG_PAYLOADDIGEST and RPMTAG_PAYLOADDIGESTALT are always present
+- RPMTAG_PAYLOADSHA3_256 and RPMTAG_PAYLOADSHA3_256ALT tags, containing
-  and contain SHA256 hashes of the Payload (compressed and uncompressed).
-Thus a header signature is sufficient to establish cryptographic provenance of the package, without having to separately calculate the payload signature.
-The alternatives allow freely switching between a compressed and uncompressed payload for a package.
+  SHA512 and SHA3-256 hashes of the Payload (compressed and uncompressed).
 - Similarly, there are two alternative size tags on the Payload (compressed and uncompressed): RPMTAG_PAYLOADSIZE and RPMTAG_PAYLOADSIZEALT
 - File type information is stored as MIME types instead of libmagic strings in RPMTAG_MIMEDICT and RPMTAG_FILEMIMEINDEX, retrievable with RPMTAG_FILEMIMES extension.

+The Payload hashes in a signed Header are sufficient to establish cryptographic provenance of the package, without having to separately calculate the payload signature.
+The alternatives allow freely switching between a compressed and uncompressed payload for a package.

 ## Payload